HigorCesar/google-cloud-datastore-emulator/README.md

 # google-cloud-datastore-emulator
-.NET emulator for Google Cloud Datastore
+Dummy Google cloud Datastore emulator for NET Core.
+The current version only support windows and is written in F#